Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Adam was also aware of God’s excellence through his communion with him and his study of nature, as evidenced by his naming of the animals.

-He knew God was sovereign over them.
+He knew that God was sovereign over them.

-Despite this knowledge, however, Adam did nothing as he listened to Eve discuss the merits of eating the forbidden fruit with Satan.
+Despite this knowledge, Adam did nothing as he listened to Eve discuss the merits of eating the forbidden fruit with Satan.
 He failed to protect her from evil.

 God told Eve, “Your desire will be for your husband, and he will rule over you.”
 He did not say, “You will want to make your own decisions, and he will rule over you.”